 By Michael French, CPA, ABV, CFE, Managing Director

-For more information about the ASC 842 treatment of leases in your business transaction, contact your PKF Advisory team member or:
+For more information about the role of non-compete and non-solicitation agreements in a transaction you may be contemplating, contact your PKF Advisory team member or:

 Michael French, CPA, ABV, CFE